ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 **FYI** —
-Follow [this tutorial by DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04) so you can learn how to host your Django creations for the world to see.
+Follow [this tutorial by DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04) so, you can learn how to host your Django creations for the world to see.

 _Edit: Renamed classes to adhere to PEP 8 and renamed database app to blog._